Quillen cohomology of enriched operads: Quillen cohomology of simplicial operads

-By assumption, both the second and third terms are $k$-connected.
-It implies that $\Map^{f}_{\Tw(\P)}(\mu , \nu)$ is $(k-1)$-connected, and hence the map \eqref{eq:kconnected} is indeed $k$-connected.

-Consequently, when $k\geqslant1$ we have that In particular, this implies that any two operations of $\P$ that are of the same arity are equivalent as objects of $\Tw(\P)$.
-The proof is therefore completed. \end{proof}

-We find a somewhat large class of simplicial operads whose twisted arrow $\infty$-categories admit terminal objects. \begin{dfn} A simplicial operad is said to be \textbf{homotopy unital} if all its spaces of unary operations are weakly contractible.
+{For further illustration,} we find a class of operads whose twisted arrow $\infty$-categories admit terminal objects.

+\begin{dfn} A simplicial operad is said to be \textbf{homotopy unital} if all its spaces of nullary operations are weakly contractible.
 Furthermore, a simplicial operad is said to be \textbf{unitally homotopy connected} if it is homotopy unital with weakly contractible spaces of 1-ary operations. \end{dfn}